 Due care and attention

 How would you describe the condition of your caravan?
 Good?
 Better than that?
 And, just as importantly, how do others see it?
-Those quirky little additions, or minor repairs to items that were “going to be fixed properly” one day could mark your ‘van down in price when it comes to trade-in time.
+Those quirky little additions or minor repairs to items that were “going to be fixed properly” one day could mark your caravan’s resale value when it comes to trade-in time.

 To be fair, most of us view our own caravans through the rosiest of tinted glasses… and might not necessarily notice how things slip a bit over time.

 Would you walk away?
-All such items are usually pretty well-remedied, but it’s amazing how many folk are happy to offer their ‘van to dealers with such obvious defects… and are genuinely surprised when told it’s affected its value.
+All such items are usually pretty well-remedied, but it’s amazing how many folk are happy to offer their ‘van to dealers with such obvious defects… and are genuinely surprised when told it’s affected their caravan’s resale value.

 As a very rough guide, replacing a shower tray can cost in the region of £500.
 Replacing an A-frame? £360.
-Over £100 isn’t uncommon for a new mixer tap.
+More than £100 isn’t uncommon for a new mixer tap.
 And, as for bodywork damage, a new rear panel can be in the region of £1,500, while repairs can be anything from £300.
-So, maintaining your tourer in tip-top condition isn’t necessarily going to be cheap.
-But it could be worthwhile.
+So, maintaining your tourer in tip-top condition isn’t necessarily going to be cheap – but it could be worthwhile.

-As well as the above, have a look at your ‘van and see if it has any of the following: ripped upholstery, buttons missing, frayed carpet, infill tape hanging out, broken window catches, mouldy fridge, toilet cassette not emptied, bald and/or over-age tyres, missing hub caps, bent corner steadies, smashed sky light, stained mattress, broken cupboard hinges, sliding bedroom door hanging off, keys missing… OK, these things happen.
+As well as the above, have a look at your ‘van and see if it has any of the following: ripped upholstery, buttons missing, frayed carpet, infill tape hanging out, broken window catches, mouldy fridge, toilet cassette not emptied, stained sink, bald and/or over-age tyres, missing hub caps, bent corner steadies, cracked skylight, stained mattress, broken cupboard hinges, sliding bedroom door hanging off, keys missing… OK, these things happen.
 But, they’re exactly the sort of things that need sorting if you’re looking to present your tourer in the best possible light.

-Follow our handy tips and advice below and, not only will you optimise your enjoyment of your caravan, you’ll also feel the benefit of a better price when it comes to selling it on.
+Follow our handy tips and advice below and, not only will you optimise your enjoyment of your pride and joy, you’ll also optimise your caravan’s resale value and feel the benefit of a better price when it comes to selling it on.
 It’s not just about getting the best possible price, either.
 More important is that the two sides come away happy from any deal – whether you sell privately or to a dealer.

 Show and go?

-Offering your ‘van unseen as part-exchange against a brand new ‘van?
-That’s not an untypical scenario bearing in mind the popularity of exhibitions like October’s Motorhome and Caravan Show at Birmingham’s NEC, the annual showcase for band new caravans for the year ahead.
+Offering your caravan unseen as part-exchange against a brand new ‘van?
+That’s not an untypical scenario bearing in mind the popularity of caravan shows and current online trading conditions.
 But, such deals aren’t always as cut and dried as you think.

-Any deal that involves trading in a pre-owned caravan “unseen” can be fraught, until the dealer actually gets to see the ‘van.
-That “show offer” will be tempting, but it can end up being more expensive than you first think.
+Any deal that involves trading in a pre-owned caravan “unseen” may be subject to the dealer actually viewing the ‘van.

 Keep it regular

-Proper servicing as well as regular cleaning and polishing are key to keeping on top of things.
+Proper caravan servicing, as well as regular cleaning and polishing, are key to keeping on top of things to optimise your caravan’s resale value.

 Any caravan that lives the touring life is going to pick up a few scratches, at least, along the way.
 The trick is to organise any repair work as soon as possible.